 - Materials provide multiple hands-on activities for each standard taught.
 These activities integrate scientific concepts and engineering practices with recurring themes and concepts.
-Materials state that, "For each of the activities, there is a teacher version that provides the instructions, TEKS, SEPS and RTCS, safety reminders and suggested implementation." - The Engineering Design Challenges includes a rubric that assesses engineering practices and recurring themes and concepts.
+Materials state, "For each of the activities, there is a teacher version that provides the instructions, TEKS, SEPs and RTCs, safety reminders, and suggested implementation." - The engineering design challenges include a rubric that assesses engineering practices and recurring themes and concepts.
 The rubric also highlights specific TEKS driven by content that can be assessed as well.
-Students will complete two Engineering and Design Challenges during the school year.
-For example, 4.7A A Soft Landing requires students to work as engineers who use what they know about forces and gravity to make sure their parachutes can deliver astronauts safely.
+Students will complete two engineering and design challenges during the school year.
+For example, 5.12C, Biodiversity is a Balancing Act, requires students to work as Ecosystem Experts and provide information to a town council about the effects of moving all foxes and bobcats out of their area.